Wales national under-21 football team: Recent history

 Historically the team was viewed by the Welsh national management as a hole to be filled rather than a team to be used to nurture young international players.
 Many of the great Welsh players spent little time at the under-21 team level.
 Ryan Giggs only made one appearance for the under-21 team before making his senior debut against Germany the next day.

 From 2004 onward however, the former Wales national football team manager John Toshack and former Wales Under 21 manager Brian Flynn used the under-21 team to create a pool of youthful Welsh talent.
 The team now has a much better tracking system of young Welsh players, and has seen a marked improvement in players and team results.
 Recent results have seen them achieve big wins against Estonia (5–1), Northern Ireland (4–0) and France (4–2).

-Players who have made the step from the U21s to attain over 50 caps for the senior squad are Gary Speed, Simon Davies, Carl Robinson, Craig Bellamy, Robert Earnshaw, James Collins, John Hartson, Andy King, Joe Ledley, Sam Vokes, Wayne Hennessey, Chris Gunter, Gareth Bale, Aaron Ramsey and Joe Allen.
+Players who have made the step from the U21s to attain over 50 caps for the senior squad are Gary Speed, Simon Davies, Carl Robinson, Craig Bellamy, Robert Earnshaw, James Collins, John Hartson, Andy King, Joe Ledley, Sam Vokes, Wayne Hennessey, Chris Gunter, Gareth Bale, Aaron Ramsey, Joe Allen, Connor Roberts, Harry Wilson, Daniel James, Joe Rodon and Chris Mepham.

 On 15 May 2008, they played a friendly against England U21s to mark the 100th match in the history of the side, losing 2–0.

 A 3–0 victory against Romania in September 2008 meant that the Under-21 side finished top of their qualifying group for the first time in their history.
 It meant Wales would go into a two-legged play-off against England in October 2008 for a place in the finals of the 2009 UEFA Under-21 Championship to be played in Sweden.
 Wales lost the playoff 5–4 over the course of two legs.
 Losing 3–2 at home in the first leg and drawing 2–2 away in the second.

 Wales started their qualifying campaign for the 2013 UEFA European Under-21 Football Championship with a 1–0 away win against Andorra, a 3–1 away loss against Montenegro, a 1–0 home win against Montenegro, a 1–0 home defeat against Czech Republic and a 0–0 away draw against Armenia.